'Coldest air in a generation' hits the Midwest. Officials warn of almost instant frostbite

 While most of the Midwest will see frigid temperatures, Chicago will be "the epicenter of the extreme cold," CNN meteorologist Dave Hennen said.

 It'll be so cold, Chicago-area residents would be better off warming up in parts of Antarctica.
-Priestley Glacier, Antarctica, will have a Wednesday high temperature of 6 degrees Fahrenheit and a low of 7 below zero.
+The high temperature Wednesday in Priestley Glacier, Antarctica, will be 6 degrees Fahrenheit, with a low of 7 below zero.

+Wednesday night could bring record temperatures in the city and region.
+Forecasts predict a low of negative 27, the lowest temperature on record in Chicago, and 35 to 40 below zero in northern Illinois, where the record is negative 36, set in 1999.

-More than 2,700 flights involving US airports are canceled for Tuesday and Wednesday, including about 1,550 in and out of Chicago airports, according to FlightAware.com.
+More than 3,300 flights involving US airports were canceled Tuesday and Wednesday, including more than 2,000 in and out of Chicago airports, according to FlightAware.com.

 Amtrak also canceled all service to and from Chicago on Wednesday due to weather, including short-distance trains and long-distance overnight trains.
 It said it typically operates 55 trains daily to and from the Chicago hub.

-Mail delivery will also be canceled in Michigan, Indiana, North Dakota, South Dakota, and parts of Illinois, Ohio, Pennsylvania, Wisconsin, Iowa and Nebraska.
+Mail delivery will also be canceled in Michigan, Indiana, North Dakota, South Dakota, and parts of Illinois, Ohio, Minnesota, Wisconsin, Iowa and Nebraska.

 In Minnesota, frostbite can hit in minutes

 Frigid temperatures are not the only concern.
-In Minnesota, blustery weather could mean wind chills approaching negative 70.
+In Minnesota, blustery weather brought rare wind chills of negative 60.
 In Ponsford, the wind chill was negative 66, CNN meteorologist Michael Guy said.

 "These are VERY DANGEROUS conditions and can lead to frostbite on exposed skin in as little as five minutes where wind chill values are below -50," the National Weather Service tweeted.
 "Best thing you can do is limit your time outside."